-The Kill Society (Sandman Slim, #9) by Richard Kadrey *GR*
+The Kill Society (Sandman Slim, Bk.9) by Richard Kadrey *GR*

-Sandman Slim (aka James Stark) finds himself on a mountain top in Tenebrae with no idea of how he got there or why.
+The Kill Society is about, Sandman Slim (aka James Stark), who finds himself on a mountain top in Tenebrae with no idea of how he got there or why.
 He comes across a mysterious figure known as the Magistrate and his band of Mad Max wannabes (along with some familiar faces) and reluctantly joins their crusade to find a very special bullet for a very special gun.

-Special Agents Drummond and Caine are asked by a notorious thief, the Fox, to look into unnatural weather phenomena that have plagued the Gobi desert and help her rescue her husband, Grant, after a transaction regarding the Ark of the Covenant has gone wrong.
+The Devil’s Triangle is about, Special Agents Drummond and Caine, who are asked by a notorious thief, the Fox, to look into unnatural weather phenomena that have plagued the Gobi desert and help her rescue her husband, Grant, after a transaction regarding the Ark of the Covenant has gone wrong.